 Alonze Customs CB500t Cafe Racer

-Everyone has their own special way of doing things, whether it’s how you make your morning coffee or if fold or scrunch the paper.
+Everyone has their own special way of doing things.
+Whether it’s how you make your morning coffee or if you prefer to fold or scrunch the paper.
 When it comes to building bikes, it’s no different.
-People will tell you their approach is best and that any other way is wrong, but the reality is you just do what feels right and hope for the best.
+People will tell you their approach is best but in the end its all about what works best for you.
 While some guys like to sketch things out or spend hours in Photoshop finalising a design, others jump in head first without a moments hesitation.
 Jim Alonze falls into the latter category.
-To some that might sound like madness, but looking at his finished product, I’m sure no one can accuse him of not knowing what he’s doing.
+To some that might sound like madness, but looking at his finished product, I’m sure no one will accuse him of not knowing what he’s doing.
 Jim’s 1975 CB500t Honda Cafe Racer is a unique build, so I thought I’d leave it up to the man himself to walk you through its creation…

 “I’m Jim Alonze from Scarborough, North Yorkshire in the United Kingdom.
 I’ve been into bikes my whole life, from off road to road and old vintage bikes.
 I just love ‘em.
 After working at a sheetmetal factory for almost 8 years things started to get boring.I needed a change that would allow me to make things the way I wanted to make them.
 So I left my job and set up a business (Alonze Custom) with my Father, Dom.
 We had no idea what we were going to make, but wanted to specialise in one off fabrications.
 My first Alonze Customs bike was a 1954 Triumph bobber.
 I left this bike bare metal, just spraying it with oil now and then to stop it rusting.
 After the last car I built I wanted something rough and ready that I didn’t mind abusing a bit!”